 Appointed Professor and Chair in Energy Law at Stirling Law School in July 2016, I was previously a tenured Professor of Law at Flinders Law School, Adelaide, South Australia for 7 years, where I retained Adjunct status until 2020.
 Since 2020 I have been an Adjunct Professor at Curtin Law School, Perth, Western Australia.

-Appointed Chair in Energy Law in July 2016, I was previously also a tenured Professor of Law at Flinders University, I was Associate Professor, Faculty of Law, Chinese University of Hong Kong (2007-2010).
+Prior to my position at Flinders University, I was Associate Professor, Faculty of Law, Chinese University of Hong Kong (2007-2010), where I returned briefly as a Senior Fellow at the Institute of Environment, Energy and Sustainability (2014-2015).
 I have also worked at law schools in Galway, Exeter and Tasmania; business schools in South Australia; practised as an advisory lawyer at the Environment Agency of England and Wales; and in mainly litigious private practice in England and Australia.

 I specialise in international, comparative and national environmental and energy law, and the relationship between law and politics.
 As an interdisciplinary scholar,I have a keen interest in global governance, constitutionalism and regions and sub-regions, particularly in Asia, Australasia, Europe and at the Poles.